safe-global/safe-android/docs/INTERNAL_BUILD.md

 ## Build trigger

-Whenever a PR is merged to master and `internal` build is triggered.
+Whenever a PR is merged to master an `internal` build is triggered.